eeue56/json-to-elm/README.md

 It will then recursively generate aliases and decoders for all the JSON objects in the json object.

+`create_type_alias` takes a json object, and returns a list of type aliases needed for that object

+`create_decoder` takes a type alias as a string, along with a prefix to use for custom decoders, and if the encoded fields have snakecase or not, and generates just the decoder for that type alias

 ## Example:

 ```python